 Recommended by: Kat, Wandering Bird

-We’ve all heard stories of the love between King Arthur and Guinevere and visiting the castle where the legend is based is definitely worth your time.
+We’ve all heard stories of the love between King Arthur and Guinevere.
+Tintagel Castle is said to have been the birthplace of the mythical king, and the craggy Cornish coastline nearby is filled with Arthurian connections.
 On a sunny day, the views are breathtaking.

 Lindisfarne, Northumberland